 Record your inventorship for patents in both the Lens patent database and in your ORCID record by logging into Lens with your ORCID login and then identifying your patents (see Lens's Recording Inventorship page for details)

 Having an ORCID ID allows you to better manage your research profile and keep it up-to-date.
 In addition, publishers, funders and other organizations are increasingly using ORCID in their manuscript submission and grant application procedures.
-Look at the list of current integrations to see who is already using ORCID and how they are using it.
+Look at the list of current members to see who is already using ORCID and how they are using it.

 1. Add enough information to your ORCID record to distinguish you.